-You will have to create an account on the Mastering Physics system if you do not have one already.
-You may not be able to sign up for the course your instructor is using until you have a valid Mastering Physics access code.
-Therefore, acquire one early and contact your instructor if this is a problem.
-Your instructor will announce a Mastering Physics course identifier for you to use when enrolling in your specific class.
+You will have to create an account on the Mastering Physics system if you do not have one already, use the Mastering Physics course identifier: goodwin46493.
+Acquire one early and contact your instructor if this is a problem.
 Use your NJIT email address as the login ID for your account.
 See instructions to sign-up for homework in Canvas.